Jungle Trekking in Khao Yai National Park

 If you want to go jungle trekking off the paved path it is essential to get a guide.
 You will get lost otherwise.

-The cost for the the guide depends on the trail.
+The cost for the guide depends on the trail.
 We did trail number 6 which costs about 2000 THB per day (per group).
-This can be shared between 4-5 people or more.
+This can be shared among 4-5 people or more.

 Entrance Fees for Khao Yai National Park

 As standard in Thailand, there are 2 prices for the entry fees into a national park.
 Foreigners (400 THB per person) and Thai (40 THB per person).
 It may be possible for a foreigner to get a discount by showing student ID card.
 Work permits no longer apply for discounts since the end of 2015.

 Khao Yai National Park is located approximately 3hrs north east of Bangkok.
 The national park is split across the provinces of Saraburi, Nakhon Ratchasima, Nakhon Nayok and Prachinburi.
 The eastern side of the park is considered Isaan Thailand.